 Sharing a Space

-Although college is a place of learning, the classroom is not the only place where you will have the opportunity to interact with your classmates.
-Those who live in your residence hall, and especially your freshman year roommate, will provide much of the social atmosphere of your first year at Saint John's.
-Living with a roommate will provide its own challenges and rewards, and it may be helpful to give some thought to what you want out of your relationship with your roommate, what guidelines you may want to follow, and what problems may be anticipated before you move in.
+Although college is a place of learning, the classroom is not the only place with the opportunity to interact with classmates.
+Those who live in the same residence hall, and especially a roommate, provide much of the social atmosphere of the first year at Saint John's.
+Living with a roommate can provide challenges and rewards.
+Before move-in, students should consider what they want out of their relationship with their roommate, what guidelines to follow, and anticipated problems.

-Although your room will be primarily a living space , it can be much more.
-It may be your study area, a social center, or a haven from the pressures of school.
-Whatever shape your room takes on, the quality of life in your room will depend on the relationship between you and your roommate(s).
+A room is primarily a living space, but it can be much more, including a study area, a social center, or a haven from the pressures of school.
+Whatever shape a room takes on, its quality of life depends on the relationship between roommates.

-Even though we try to match students with similar interests and likes/dislikes, roommates may often differ in the following areas.
+Even though we try to match students with similar interests, roommates may often differ in the following areas:

-- Family - The way you were brought up, your socio-economic class, and your personal values all relate to your family background.
+- Family - Upbringing, socio-economic class, and personal values all relate to family background.

-- Geographic Background - You may be from rural, urban, suburban or foreign countries.
+- Geographic Background - Rural, urban, suburban, or foreign countries.

 - Religious Views - Although the student body of Saint John's is predominately Catholic, students of all denominations are welcomed and encountered on our campus.

-- Cultural/Ethnic Differences - Saint John's promotes ethnic diversity, and stresses respect for the unique backgrounds of every member of the student body.
-All members of our community must strive to understand social and cultural differences of those around us, and develop respect towards everyone.
+- Cultural/Ethnic Differences - Saint John's promotes ethnic diversity and stresses respect for the unique backgrounds of every member of the student body.
+All members of our community must strive to understand the social and cultural differences of those around us and develop respect towards everyone.

-Saint John's University is committed to maintaining a humane atmosphere in which the race, color, creed, religion, sexual orientation, marital status, national or ethnic origin, physical or mental handicap, or veteran status of an individual or group, are respected and not disparaged.
-Allegations of discrimination will be promptly investigated.
+- Saint John's University is committed to maintaining a humane atmosphere in which the race, color, creed, religion, sexual orientation, marital status, national or ethnic origin, physical or mental handicap, or veteran status of an individual or group are respected and not disparaged.
+St. John's promptly investigates allegations of discrimination.

 Common Roommate Problems

-- Sharing - The concept of sharing is important in any group living situation.
-Sharing requires cooperation , and it is important to find out your roommate's feelings about sharing his belongings, such as clothes, money, computer, car, etc. Some roommates may not mind sharing their belongings, others may.
-Ask!
-Find out how your roommate feels and make sure he knows how you feel.
+- Sharing - Communicating expectations regarding sharing is critical in any group living situation.
+Sharing requires cooperation, so roommates should discuss feelings about sharing their belongings, including clothes, money, computers, and cars.
+Some roommates may not mind sharing their belongings; others may.
+Ask.

 - Housekeeping - Different people have different housekeeping standards.
-Come to an agreement with your roommate about who is responsible for cleaning and how often it should be done.
+Roommates should agree about cleaning responsibilities and frequency.

-- Your Room or Grand Central? - Some people want to use their room as a study area, some may want to socialize.
-Exam times may make for different standards of how busy your room should be.
-Consideration is the key; recognize that your roommate and you both need to live comfortably in your room.
+- Balancing Socialization and Studying - Some people want to use their room as a study area; some may want to socialize.
+Exam times may make for different standards of how busy a room should be.
+Consideration is the key; recognize that both roommates need to live comfortably in their room.

 - When do I need to sleep?
 When do I need to study?